gilesknap/mciwb/docs/how-to/backup.rst

     mciwb shell --player <player_name>

 and then hit enter.
 This saves some typing.
-You'll find that most command line tools have recall and editing of previous commands, including the iPython.
+You'll find that most command line tools have recall and editing of previous commands, including **iPython**.
+This is one of the reasons that a command line interface is a good thing!